brandur/sorg/content/drafts/sortsupport-inet.md

 location = "San Francisco"
 published_at = 2019-02-03T20:27:44Z
 tags = ["postgres"]
-title = "Designing SortSupport Abbreviated Keys for inet/cidr"
+title = "Network Types in Postgres and Designing Abbreviated Keys"
 +++

-A few weeks ago, I wrote about [how SortSupport works in Postgres](/sortsupport) to vastly speed up sorting on pass-by-reference types like `numeric`, `text`, `uuid`, and `varchar`.
-It works by generating abbreviated keys for larger heap values that are representative of them for purposes of sorting, but which fit nicely into the pointer-sized value (called a "datum") in memory that Postgres uses for sorting.
-Many values can be sorted just based on their abbreviated key, saving trips to the heap and increasing sorting throughput.
-Faster sorting leads to faster operations like `DISTINCT`, `ORDER BY`, and `CREATE INDEX`.
+A few months ago, I wrote about [how SortSupport works in Postgres](/sortsupport) to vastly speed up sorting on large data types [1] like `numeric` or `text`, and `varchar`.
+It works by generating **abbreviated keys** for values that are representative of them for purposes of sorting, but which fit nicely into the pointer-sized value (called a "**datum**") in memory that Postgres uses for sorting.
+Most values can be sorted just based on their abbreviated key, saving trips to the heap and increasing sorting throughput.
+Faster sorting leads to speedup on common operations like `DISTINCT`, `ORDER BY`, and `CREATE INDEX`.

-I recently [posted a patch][patch] to add SortSupport for the `inet` and `cidr` types, which by my measurement, a little more than doubles sorting speed on them. `inet` and `cidr` are the types used to store network addresses or individual hosts and in either IPv4 or IPv6 (they generally look something like `1.2.3.0/24` or `1.2.3.4`).
+A [patch][patch] of mine was recently committed to add SortSupport for the `inet` and `cidr` types, which by my measurement, a little more than doubles sorting speed on them. `inet` and `cidr` are the types used to store network addresses or individual hosts and in either IPv4 or IPv6 (they generally look something like `1.2.3.0/24` or `1.2.3.4`).

 `inet` and `cidr` have some important subtleties in how they're sorted which made designing an abbreviated key that